isomerpages/pmo-nccs/media/speeches/_posts/2017-06-05-speech-by-deputy-prime-minister-teo-chee-hean-at-the-ecosperity-conference-5-june-2017.md

 Fourth, nations need to work together to address global challenges.
 Issues such as trans-boundary air pollution or pandemics require a regional response, while others such as climate change require the contribution of all countries to be fully effective.
 Singapore remains committed to the Paris Agreement and supports the United Nations 2030 Agenda for Sustainable Development.

-The 2030 Agenda provides a framework to guide national efforts in achieving these 17 Sustainable Development Goals<sup>[8]</sup>.
+The 2030 Agenda provides a framework to guide national efforts in achieving these 17 Sustainable Development Goals<a href="#8"><sup>[8]</sup></a>.
 In support of this Agenda, we have trained more than 112 000 officials from over 170 developing countries in key areas such as sustainable urban, water and human resource management, health and education.
 We will continue to build on our past contributions to the Millennium Development Goals through our technical assistance initiative.
 This new Sustainable Development Programme will focus on sharing Singapore’s sustainable development policies and expertise, through leadership seminars in policy making, workshops on urban governance in cities, and water and sanitation projects.

 In the course of our development journey, Singapore has benefited from the experience of many countries as we developed, and we continue to do so.
 We hope that our collaborations in sustainable development can in a similar way help make a small contribution to the development paths and journeys of other countries.